 As pioneers in the field of dip molding, StockCap benefits from over 70 years of experience in compounding vinyl plastisol formulations.
 This experience is what makes us different from other plastisol coating suppliers.
-If you operate a plastisol coating process or mold products from vinyl plastisol, you may benefit from our experience.
+If you have an interest in the plastisol coating process, let our experience assist.
+We offer free consultations.
 Our plastisol formulas are branded under the name VynaFlex®.

 Custom Formulas